-What questions should you use when vetting any Managed Services Provider?
+What questions should you ask when vetting any IT or Managed Services Provider?

 Technology and IT touches every piece of your organization.
-And with the pandemic and the added cyber-security threats, choosing the right IT support or Managed Service Provider has never been more important.
+And with a tough economy, the pandemic, and the added cyber-security threats, choosing the right, IT support or Managed Service Provider has never been more important.

-As one of the first Managed Service Providers in the Twin Cities who has always focused on supporting SMBs of every size, this is a question we often get from our colleagues and business partners.
-So we felt compelled to give you unbiased answers and questions to help.
+As one of the tops Managed Service Providers in the Midwest, who has always focused on supporting SMBs of every size, this is a question we often get from our colleagues and business partners.
+So we felt compelled to give you unbiased answers to those questions.

-As you would expect, Managed Services Providers come at all levels of quality and expertise.
-And the fact is, here in the Twin Cities, there are a tiny handful of really greats ones, some average ones, and some IT providers you want to stay away from.
+As you would expect, IT support and Managed IT Services come at all levels of quality and expertise.
+And the fact is, here in the Midwest, there are a tiny handful of really great ones, some average ones, and some IT providers you want to stay away from.

-We are very proud of the companies we guide and support, but we also know we are not a good fit for every organization.
-So to assist you in your search, we have created these 14 questions to you can refer too when vetting any Managed Services Provider.
+We are very proud of the organizations we have guided and supported for the past 25 years, but we also know we are not a good fit for every organization.
+So to assist you in your search, we have created these 9 questions to you can refer to when vetting any Managed Services Provider.

 1. Do you have exact response times, and do you have written guidelines?